MacDougherty/MedicalDeviceApp/README.md

 In order to use this code, the user will need to have rails installed and bundler installed.
 For more information on installing rails and bundler see …(add reference )

-To see the live updating web app functionality implemented in the “live_update” branch or the “live_change_display” branch, the user must also have a redis server installed.
+To see the live updating web app functionality implemented in the 'live_update' branch or the 'live_change_display' branch, the user must also have a redis server installed.
 If you are on a mac, you can do this by running 'brew install redis'.

 ## Set up